mor1/mort-www/code/index.md

 [PyRT][pyrt]
 =====

-I developed the Python Routeing Toolkit while at Sprint ATL.
-It comprises code for collecting and analysing ISIS and BGP protocol activity.
-The original release is at
+I developed the Python Routeing Toolkit while at Sprint ATL, who released it under the GPLv2.
+It comprises code for collecting and analysing routeing data.
+This package currently collects BGPv4 and ISIS, and dumps and parses MRTD files including MRTD TABLE_DUMP files (as available from, e.g., RouteViews and RIPE/RIS).
+A number of utilities for manipulating these dumps are also provided.
-<https://research.sprintlabs.com/pyrt/> but it does not appear to be
-maintained, unlike my [github hosted version][pyrt].

 =--